Ages 18 Months - 36 Months

 Teaching Your Toddler

 Our toddler classrooms are designed with your child’s developmental needs in mind.
 The toddler environment is orderly, calm, and nurturing.
 The classrooms feature toddler-sized furnishings, ample space for exploration, and developmentally appropriate Montessori materials that provide positive stimuli for your child.

 We take full advantage of our toddler’s language aptitude through:

 - Reading stories

 - Phonetic awareness games

 Our Montessori teachers work with toddlers to facilitate early independence by helping them to learn how to do many tasks themselves.
 They practice “practical life” exercises such as watering plants, putting away materials, cleaning up after a snack, or putting on a jacket by breaking down the task into manageable steps that can be repeated until mastery.

 These exercises help toddlers develop the fine motor skills needed for independence, including manual dexterity and hand-eye coordination.
 Teachers also lead toddlers in movement activities like jumping, skipping, and climbing that foster large muscle development and gross motor skills.

 Through modeling and gentle guidance, our teachers lay the foundation for strong social skills built on good manners and respect for others.
 By learning how to help themselves, to identify their own and others’ feelings, and to express themselves through language, toddlers become capable problem-solvers and empathetic members of society.

 At Mission Montessori, our toddler program is led by highly trained educators.
-All of our head teachers go through intensive AMI Montessori training where they learn how to implement the Montessori curriculum and philosophy.
+All of our lead teachers go through intensive Montessori training where they learn how to implement the Montessori curriculum and philosophy.
 They understand how much toddlers, given the right environment and instruction, are truly capable of.